prio-data/views_pipeline/documentation/guide_to_git_in_vs_code.md

    - Most repositories will warn you if you attempt to merge locally, but it’s essential to avoid this practice.

 Following this guide will help ensure a smooth workflow and reduce the chances of conflicts or issues during the development process.

+Thanks for reading this and taking care of out pipeline!